maytusp/triplet_search/README.md

 \
 Where F and G are the functions that transform input images to the responses of the layer 1 and 2 respectively.
 \

+***For example***, the baby (image2) is more high-level similar to the face (root).
+However, the hat (image1) is more low-level similar to the face.
+High-level and low-level similarity are computed by FC3 and Pool3 layers in VGG16.

 ### Pre-requisites
 1. Pytorch 2.x (This is for get_corr_mat.py, you can use your own script to get correlation of model layers)